Benchmarking and Adapting On-Device LLMs for Clinical Decision Support: Methods

 \textbf{Open-Source State-of-the-Art Model (DeepSeek-R1).} To represent the pinnacle of open-source capability, we evaluated the 671-billion parameter \texttt{DeepSeek-R1-0528}.
 This model utilizes large-scale reinforcement learning to optimize reasoning paths and is currently the strongest non-proprietary baseline available.
 Inference was performed via the OpenRouter API.
 We utilized a context window of 8{,}192 tokens to strictly enforce the capture of the model's native reinforcement-learning-aligned reasoning traces.

-\textbf{On-Device Models (gpt-oss-20b and gpt-oss-120b).} The primary focus of this study is the \texttt{gpt-oss} family, a new generation of efficient, privacy-preserving architectures designed for local deployment.
-We evaluated both the 20-billion parameter variant (optimized for consumer GPUs) and the 120-billion parameter variant to assess the trade-off between computational efficiency and diagnostic reasoning capability.
+\textbf{On-Device Models (gpt-oss, Qwen3.5, and Gemma 4).} The primary focus of this study is on-device LLMs from three model families.
+From the \texttt{gpt-oss} family, we evaluated both the 20-billion parameter variant (optimized for consumer GPUs) and the 120-billion parameter variant.
 The gpt-oss models were evaluated using the Hugging Face Inference Router, targeting the Fireworks AI provider for the 20b model and Cerebras for the 120b model to maximize throughput.
-Similar to the proprietary OpenAI models, we modulated the \texttt{reasoning\_effort} parameter (\texttt{low}, \texttt{medium}, \texttt{high}), in this case through the system prompt (e.g. by appending ``Reasoning: high'' for the highest level of reasoning) to trigger extended chain-of-thought generation patterns.
+Similar to the proprietary OpenAI models, we modulated the \texttt{reasoning\_effort} parameter (\texttt{low}, \texttt{medium}, \texttt{high}) through the system prompt to trigger extended chain-of-thought generation patterns.
+From the Qwen3.5 family, we evaluated three model sizes: 9B, 27B, and 35B parameters, as well as a fine-tuned 35B variant.
+The Qwen3.5 models were accessed via the Hugging Face Inference Router with high reasoning effort.
 Output parsing relied on a custom regex extractor to identify valid answer sequences within the generated text.
+From the Gemma family, we evaluated Gemma 4 31B, Google's open-weight on-device model.
+Inference was performed via the Hugging Face Inference Router using the same self-consistency protocol ($k=3$).
+Output parsing used the same regex-based extractor applied to other on-device models.